The Archive

 But honestly?
 I also just love them.
 As a kid, I was always reading stories about historical figures, hearing about their lives, feeling inspired by their choices and their struggles.
 They represent some of humanity's finest — not because they were perfect, but because they were real, flawed, and deeply human in ways that still resonate centuries later.

-That said, I'm not opposed to typing modern figures as well.
-If someone is public enough, if their cognitive patterns are visible enough, I might offer my interpretation.
+That said, I do occasionally type contemporary figures when their cognitive patterns are public and visible enough to work with.
+Ben Shapiro is one example.
+For now, though, my primary focus remains historical figures — the distance of time makes the exercise cleaner, and there is no shortage of lives worth reading carefully.
 But I want to be clear: my attempts are not definitive.
 Typing anyone — especially someone you've never met, someone who lived centuries ago — is inherently speculative.
 It's interpretation, not diagnosis.

 On Personality Psychology